Your target market isn’t demographic

 I don’t like the traditional target market definition that focuses on demographics and firmographics:

-• We sell to small businesses in the UK.
+- We sell to small businesses in the UK.

-• Our fast-casual restaurant appeals to college students and young professionals.
+- Our fast-casual restaurant appeals to college students and young professionals.

-• We target outdoor enthusiasts in the Pacific Northwest
+- We target outdoor enthusiasts in the Pacific Northwest

 Let’s make this concrete with an apparently-inexplicable scenario that most B2B software companies will relate to.

-Many startups see this pattern.
+Many startups experience this pattern.
 Twitter is full of founders with good, simple software, shocked to find that Google, Facebook, Salesforce, and Oracle have become customers, asking the melee-that-is-social-media whether this is evidence that they should “go up-market” with a sales team.

 The short answer is: No.

-• Enterprise-grade quality (e.g. speed, scale, security, 24/7 high-quality tech support).
+- Enterprise-grade quality (e.g. speed, scale, security, 24/7 high-quality tech support).

-• A flexible, open-source, inexpensive-to-build platform where it was easy to hire employees or agencies anywhere in the world.
+- A flexible, open-source, inexpensive-to-build platform where it was easy to hire employees or agencies anywhere in the world.

-• Pricing that was 10x to 100x larger than “cheap hosting” but \frac{1}{10} to \frac{1}{100} as much as “enterprise CMS solutions”.
+- Pricing that was 10x or 100x larger than “cheap hosting” but

 The result of this chain-of-whys is internal clarity, and the path to effective marketing.
 For example, if your segment were “mid-sized companies,” what would we say on the home page?
 “WordPress for mid-sized companies?”
 Great… soulless, boring, and what exactly the definition of “mid-sized” anyway?
 But now consider something as simple as “Enterprise-Grade WordPress.”
 Or perhaps “Affordable Enterprise-Grade WordPress.”
 You could make it even more authentic and interesting and better, but at least it’s being specific about its strengths (i.e. affordable, reliable, high-quality).
 It’s already an improvement.